Ericjung008/Loan-Prediction/README.md

 This is a project assigned to me during [theDevMasters](https://www.thedevmasters.com) bootcamp.<br>

 ## Introduction
+With a large number of customers defaulting on their loans, banks are losing revenue.
+On the contrary, banks that are too cautious in issuing loans lose out on potential profit.
+With machine learning, customers who have a high risk of defaulting on their loans can be predicted.
+The prediction enables banks to issue loans, reject loans, or give higher interest rate loans to specific customers.

 ## Objective
 The objective of this project is to predict which customer will default or pay his/her loan.

 ## Metrics
+The F1 Score was used as the evaluation metric for this project.
+The metric score indicates the harmonic mean between precision and recall.

 ## Approach
 The following steps were taken to complete the project: